kishanrajasekhar/Trending-NBA-Players/README.md

 4. Activate the virual environment
     1. Windows: `.\my-venv\Scripts\activate.bat`
     2. Mac: `source nba-env/bin/activate`
-5. Run the script: `python nba_web_scraper.py`.
-You may have to pip install `bs4`.
+5. Install the pip packages by running this command: `pip install -r requirements.txt`.
 The virtual environment keeps the pip installs from conflicting with other projects.
+6. Run the script: `python nba_web_scraper.py`.
-6. To exit the virtual environment, type the command `deactivate`
+7. To exit the virtual environment, type the command `deactivate`

 ## Setup to populate database
 1. Download mongodb